aracred/bot/README.md

 - `GITHUB_API_TOKEN`: Your github API token. _This will tie the bot's contributions to your profile_.
 - `GITHUB_FILE_PATH`: The "file path" to the `project.json` folder, laid out with the format described [here](https://developer.github.com/v3/repos/contents/#create-or-update-a-file).
 - `GITHUB_ADDRESS_FILE_PATH`: The "file path" to the `addressbook.json` folder, laid out with the format described [here](https://developer.github.com/v3/repos/contents/#create-or-update-a-file).
 - `WHITELISTED_CHANNELS`: The whitelisted channels for the bot to read messages from, in the form of comma separated words, as in `bot,general,channel`.
+If you want the bot to listen to all channels, set this variable to `*`.

 ### Deployment